top of page

 Part of the Batanes group of islands, located southwest of Batan Island and separated by the narrow Ivana Channel.
 It is the third-largest inhabited island in Batanes, known for its rugged landscapes, stunning coastlines, and well-preserved Ivatan villages.
 The island spans approximately 40 square kilometers, featuring rolling hills, steep cliffs, and scenic white-sand beaches that make it one of the most picturesque destinations in the province.

 One of Sabtang’s most striking features is its dramatic coastal scenery, where limestone cliffs drop into the deep blue waters of the West Philippine Sea.
 These natural rock formations, sculpted by time and strong ocean currents, add to the island’s wild and untouched charm.
-The famous Nakabuang Arch in Morong Beach is a prime example—a naturally carved rock formation that has become an iconic symbol of Sabtang.
+The famous Nakabuang Arch in Morong Beach is a prime example—a naturally carved rock formation that has become an iconic symbol of Sabtang. abtang is surrounded by the vast ocean and towering cliffs, creating a sense of seclusion and awe for every visitor.

 The island’s hills and grasslands, like those in Marlboro Country on Batan Island, offer breathtaking panoramic views of the surrounding ocean and the mainland of Batanes.
 Sabtang’s white-sand beaches provide a stark contrast to its rocky coastline, creating a balance between serene relaxation spots and rugged, adventurous landscapes.

-Best Things to Do on Sabtang Island
+Best Things to Do on Sabtang Island, Batanes

 The Island is a living museum of Ivatan heritage, offering visitors an opportunity to step back in time and experience Batanes’ unspoiled beauty and traditional way of life.
 Here are the top things to do when exploring Sabtang Island.